seraogianluca/RoomBooking/docs/Implementation.md

 ````

-The DBSManager.java class is encharged to insert the booking in both databases and to check the consistency of the data during the operation, for brevity we only report the setClassroomBooking() for Hibernate and the putBooked() for LevelDb in the following extracts.
+The DBSManager.java class is in charge to insert the booking in both databases and to check the consistency of the data during the operation, for brevity we only report the setClassroomBooking() for Hibernate and the putBooked() for LevelDb in the following extracts.
 ````java
     public void setBooking(User user, Available roomToBook, String requestedSchedule) {
         try {